 · Some of our Founding fathers participated in the underground railroad to free slaves.

-· These things are not in our history text books today.
+· Does it not seem strange to you that these important people are not in our history text books today.
 What happened to the truth?

 That is a most interesting story.
 Many changes took place after the passing of our Founding Fathers.
-But, major changes began under Woodrow Wilson, who established the Federal Reserve and the United Nations.
+But, major changes began under Woodrow Wilson, who established the Federal Reserve, attempted the League Of Nations (a precursor to the United Nations), and implemented the 16th and 17th amendments.
 He believed in segregation and that blacks were inferior.
-He ousted all of the elected black leaders in government, and began a powerful movement to rewrite history.
+Woodrow Wilson ousted all of the elected black leaders in government, and began a powerful movement to rewrite history.
 There was a large uprising of public objections.
 He was not a popular President.
+Yet that is not in modern text books either.

 To Learn and teach the history of American Freedom, we have a series of videos with Judge Napolitano,a Constitutional Attorney, explaining the history of American Freedom.